Lodi, Lombardy: Universities and research

 Since 2005, Lodi has been home to a scientific-university hub, comprising the Parco Tecnologico Padano and some facilities of the University of Milan.

 The Parco Tecnologico Padano is one of the most important research centers in Europe in the field of agri-food biotechnology.

 The University of Milan’s hub includes the faculty of veterinary medicine, designed by the Japanese architect Kengo Kuma, alongside which are located an educational-experimental zootecnical center and a veterinary hospital comprising educational and clinical facilities for horses, cattle, pigs, sheep, goats, and companion animals.
 The city also is home to the Research Center for Forage and Dairy Productions, formed by the merger of the Experimental Institute for Forage Crops, directed from 1948 to 1976 by the renowned agronomist Giovanni Haussmann, with the Experimental Dairy Institute and the Experimental Institute for Dairy Cattle Husbandry.

 Lodi is also home to a branch campus of the University of the Republic of San Marino.

 Schools

 The municipal territory is home to 17 kindergartens, 12 primary schools, 6 middle schools, 9 high schools, and 4 vocational training centers.

-Museums

-Lodi is home to several important museums, including the Civic Museum, the Paolo Gorini Anatomical Collection, the Natural Sciences Museum, the Incoronata Temple Treasure Museum, the Diocesan Museum of Sacred Art, and the Printing and Art Printing Museum.
+Culture